p3palazzo/comparative-histories/chapter.md

 essentializing non-Western traditions, and in so doing neutralized the difference between the historicist societies arising in Early Modern Eurasia and others having different understandings of cultural transmission and change through time.

-In the same way the heavily refactored recent editions of Fletcher's *History of Architecture* proceeded [@baydar:1998postcolonial, 13], *A Global History* reduced so-called "non-Western" societies to the Western student's grasp of linear history.
+@baydar:1998postcolonial [13] criticized the heavily refactored recent editions of Fletcher's *History of Architecture* for reducing both so-called "Western" and "non-Western" societies to the single yardstick of a unified timeline. *A Global History* took the same approach, with similar conceptual problems arising from it.
+Beyond the truism that linear time is itself a "Western" concept, it is, more importantly, a *modern* concept. @heynen:1999architecture [10] equated the attribution of intrinsic meaning to the passage of time with the rise of modernity as a worldview.
+Understanding modernity as a precondition for the legitimacy of linear-time historiography is key to grasping the current drift in both the scholarship of architectural history as well as the scope of (text)book writing.

 # Non-disciplinary history in architectural education #

-Kathleen James-Chakraborty circumvented the historicist pitfall in her book *Architecture since 1400*.
+Kathleen James-Chakraborty circumvented the pitfall of linear time in her book *Architecture since 1400*.
 She did so by explicitly restricting her work to a time period and cultural universe where historicism is (mostly) a legitimate interpretive frame.
 The "basic premise" of the book was that 1400 marks an epoch when several Eurasian